ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 ## Hierarchy and Inheritance {#def-hierarchy-and-inheritance}

-Entities in a given domain MAY form a hierarchy based on entity addresses, and introducing hierarchy allows the introduction of inheritance.
+Entities in a given domain MAY form a hierarchy based on entity identifiers, and introducing hierarchy allows the introduction of inheritance.
 Each entity domain MUST define its own hierarchy and inheritance rules when registered.
 The hierarchy and inheritance rule makes it possible for an entity to inherit a property value from another entity in the same domain.
 <!--If and only
 if the property of an entity is undefined, the hierarchy and inheritance rules are applied.
 [YRY: Do we need this?]
 [Jensen: I think this feature is for reducing the response size.] -->